schoolofdata-ch/swiss-hospital-data/README.md

 Swiss Hospital Data
 ---

-This is a collaborative effort to establish a common data set where the community can contribute data in a moderated way.
+This is a collaborative effort to establish a common data set about Swiss public medical infrastructure, where the community can contribute and manage data in a moderated way.
+Our goal is to improve the transparency and efficiency of data exchange about basic indicators, expanding on the existing available open government data.

-We started with a Google sheet, which was cleaned up using OpenRefine, and then further aggregated in the `shc_data` R script here, and we are now working on a [schema proposal](https://github.com/openZH/covid19_hospitalinfra) with the Canton of Zürich as well as continuing work on a Data Package to be used as basis for further analysis and visualization.

 This project was started at the [Monitoring COVID-19 effects](https://db.schoolofdata.ch/event/7#top) (#covid19mon) hackathon.

 - Visit our [challenge page](https://db.schoolofdata.ch/project/68) for further details and tasks.
-- View our public RStudio setup at https://rstudio.cloud/project/1049226
+- At the top of the page you should see our current notes, which are [backed up here](NOTES.md).
-- Suggest additional sources and ideas in our Community team chat
+- Please suggest additional data sources and ideas in the [issue tracker](issues).

+:construction: This README is very much Work In Progress. :construction:

 # Data